Engine Modes

 - Security is paramount and you want to audit permission changes in git history.

-In admin_ui mode, the admin UI becomes the primary interface for managing permissions, connections, and roles.
+In interactive mode, the admin UI becomes the primary interface for managing permissions, connections, and roles.
 Changes are stored in the metadata database and take effect immediately — no code changes or redeployments needed.

 const engine = createEngine({

-mode: 'admin_ui',
+mode: 'interactive',

 superapp_db: process.env.TURSO_URL ?? './superapp.db',